OOPs | Object Oriented Design

 Structured Programming –

 The basic principle of the structured programming approach is to divide a program into functions and modules.
 The use of modules and functions makes the program more understandable and readable.
 It helps to write cleaner code and to maintain control over the functions and modules.
 This approach gives importance to functions rather than data.
 It focuses on the development of large software applications, for example, C was used for modern operating system development.
 The programming languages: PASCAL (introduced by Niklaus Wirth) and C (introduced by Dennis Ritchie) follow this approach.

 Procedural Programming Approach –

 These programming constructs were developed in the late 1970s and 1980s.
-There were still some issues with these languages, though they fulfilled the criteria of well-structured programs, software etc. They were not as structured as the requirements were at that time.
-They seem to be over-generalised and don’t correlate with real-time applications.
+There were still some issues with these languages, though they fulfilled the criteria of well-structured programs, software, etc. They were not as structured as the requirements were at that time.
+They seem to be over-generalized and don’t correlate with real-time applications.

 To solve such kinds of problems, OOP, an object-oriented approach was developed as a solution.

 The OOP concept was basically designed to overcome the drawback of the above programming methodologies, which were not so close to real-world applications.
 The demand was increased, but still, conventional methods were used.
 This new approach brought a revolution in the programming methodology field.

 Object-oriented programming (OOP) is nothing but that which allows the writing of programs with the help of certain classes and real-time objects.
 We can say that this approach is very close to the real-world and its applications because the state and behaviour of these classes and objects are almost the same as real-world objects.

 Let’s go deeper into the general concepts of OOP, which are given below: